 And don’t think colleges are the only ones checking in on you.
 Goodman says he’s heard from students who are applying to jobs that have had employers checking up on them.

 “Employers are basically double checking to make sure there’s nothing fishy going on here with this young applicant,” he said.

-Even students in middle school have faced repercussions from MySpace postings.
+Even students in middle school have faced repercussions from social media postings.
 In Costa Mesa, Calif., 20 students from TeWinkle Middle School were suspended after anti-Semitic comments and death threats surfaced, USA Today reported.
 Another student, this one in high school, in Colorado was suspended for posting pictures of himself holding handguns and faces the possibility of criminal charges.

 But not everyone agrees that using the Web to research students is ethical.
 Students, obviously, argue their free speech rights are being clipped.
 Even some adults are saying the same.